Text Link

 While there are no medications designed specifically to treat orthorexia nervosa, selective serotonin reuptake inhibitors, such as fluoxetine or paroxetine, can be a very effective treatment to manage accompanying mood disorders.
 Plus, nutritional supplements may be recommended to combat any deficiencies.

-Within Health offers virtual care programs for anyone dealing with an eating disorder, like orthorexia nervosa.
-Call our team today to learn about our clinically-superior care.
+Seeking help for an eating disorder can be daunting.
+Each individual will need support, compassion, and empathy.
+Within Health offers virtual care programs for anyone dealing with an eating disorder like orthorexia nervosa.
+Call our team today to learn about our clinical superior care.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.